 For full details of our services for schools, including admission prices, please click here.

-You will find a wide range of gifts and souvenirs in our gift shop, including locally-produced foods and crafts.
+You will find a great range of gifts and souvenirs in our shop, including locally-produced foods and crafts.

 The site is set on sloping ground and is steep in places.
 Access is on rural surfaces – mainly rolled or loose chippings – that are in keeping with the nature of the Museum site and our buildings.
 However, this may cause some difficulty for visitors who use a wheelchair or have impaired mobility.